-- What sequences do I want to show?
+- What steps do I want to show?

-- When do I really need 3d tagging?
+- When do I need part motion (transformation) or 3d tagging?

-- When do I really need extras like explode and section analysis?
+- When do I need extras like measurement, explode and section analysis?

 3dtagz Author allows you to save many different scene changes in each step.
 Saving the right set of geometry at the right viewpoint is the easiest and most effective.
 Only utilize the additional 3dtagz scene changes that are necessary to tell your story.

-Once you have a general idea of the set of presentations you need, plan them out before you jump into 3dtagz Author.
+Once you have a general idea of the presentation you want to create, plan it out before you jump into 3dtagz Author.
 You essentially produce your own, custom, 3d CGI movie with each new 3dtagz Author presentation.
-Starting with a storyboard on paper, can be a tremendous help in getting to the endpoint quickly and with the best deliverable.
+Starting with a storyboard using sketches or screenshots of key sequence steps can be a tremendous help making the best possible presentation.

-Then, decide what your different Animation Sequences will be.
-Are they factory floor jobs?
-Inspection procedures?
-Maintenance procedures?
-The key is, subdivide at the actual Animation Sequence level so that there are as few steps as practical within the sequences.
+Subdivide at the actual Animation Sequence level so that there are as few steps as practical within the sequence.
 This makes it easier to author and easier to use.

-Once you have your models defined and translated, you can load each one by one and begin authoring sequences.
-The Model Browser is key to selecting which geometry is visible by using the view control (eye icon).
+The Model Browser is usually used in selecting which geometry is visible by using the view control (eye icon).
 Make sure in the Performance Settings you have ghost display turned off first.
-One thing to note is, if you want any geometry to “stick” in a sequence step save, all nodes (assemblies/parts) above it and below it must be turned to visible.
+One thing to note is, if you want any geometry to “stick” in a sequence step save, all nodes in the model hierarchy above it and below it must be turned to visible.

-Primarily use Model Browser visibility and viewpoint selection to define each step in a sequence.
-You can also select items in the 3d view and use the Hide function from the Selection Context menu.
-Add Transformation, 3d Tagging and other state changes, if necessary.
-Use the plus button to define a step, when you are ready.
-Build out each sequence to match your storyboard.
-You can always go back and improve upon any set of your sequences later by deleting steps, adding new steps or using drag and drop editing.
+If you are building an assembly sequence, because of the Model Browser hierarchical limitation in bold above, select parts in the 3d view one-by-one and use the Hide function from the Selection Context menu or the Model Browser until you get to the starting state.
+Make any other scene changes required.
+Enter the State Name in Animation and press the plus button to define this first step, when you are ready.
+To add parts in subsequent steps use the Model Browser method defined in the previous paragraph.
+Build out each sequence step-by-step to match your storyboard and spreadsheet, name the State and press the plus button for each step.
+You can always go back and improve upon your sequence later by deleting steps, adding new steps or using drag and drop editing.

 Configure Your Virtual Mockup System